FlipWebApps/DataScienceTemplate/README.md

 ├── environment.yml      <- conda environment definition for ensuring consistent setup across environments ├── LICENSE
 ├── README.md            <- The top-level README for developers using this project.
+├── requirements.txt     <- The requirements file for reproducing the analysis environment, e.g.
+│                           generated with `pip freeze > requirements.txt`
+│
 ├── data
 │   ├── interim_[desc]   <- Interim files - give these folders whatever name makes sense.
 │   ├── processed        <- The final, canonical data sets for modeling.